Azure-Samples/azureai-samples/quickstart.md

 3. <br>

 **Option 1**: Use the standard agent configuration.
-- Download the `standard-agent.bicep` file and the `standard-modules` folder to your project directory.
+- Download the `standard-agent.bicep` file and the `modules-standard` folder to your project directory.
 - Using the resource group you created in the previous step, run one of the following commands:
    - To use default resource names, run: